- Search The Registry

 - Creating Support

 - My Account

-This date in 1955 marks the encounter of the "Greensboro Six," a racial episode involving Blacks and whites.
+This date in 1955 marks the encounter of the "Greensboro Six," a racial episode involving Jim Crow segregation.

 The "Greensboro Six" eventually appealed the original decision to the U.S. Supreme Court.
-They attempted to get Thurgood Marshall, chief counsel for the NAACP Legal Defense Fund, to represent them but he refused to take the case.
-Marshall felt they should have gotten an injunction to play the course, saying they would lose by one vote and that Justice Tom Clark would be the deciding vote, which was exactly what happened.
-Governor Luther Hodges commuted their sentences but it was small consolation.
+They attempted to get Thurgood Marshall, chief counsel for the NAACP Legal Defense Fund, to represent them, but he refused to take the case.
+Marshall felt they should have gotten an injunction to play the course, saying they would lose by one vote and that Justice Tom Clark would be the deciding vote, which was precisely what happened.
+Governor Luther Hodges commuted their sentences, but it was small consolation.